+- Q. Do computers make mistakes?

-- Q. Why do we use computers? - Q. Name two things that a computer cannot do. - Q. Are computers used only in schools and at homes? - Q. Name two places other than home and school where computers are used. - Q. Why do we use computers at home / in schools / at railway stations / in shops / in offices / in hospitals?
+- Q. Why do we use computers?

+- Q. Name two things that a computer cannot do.

+- Q. Are computers used only in schools and at homes?

+- Q. Name two places other than home and school where computers are used.

+- Q. Why do we use computers at the following places?

+- Home

+- Schools

+- Railway stations

+- Shops

+- Offices

+- Hospitals

-After explaining the chapter, let the students do the course book exercises given on Pages 20 and 21 of the main course book as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on Page 22 of the main course book.
+After explaining the chapter, let the students do the course book exercises given on pages 20 and 21 of the main course book as One Touch Learn and Let's Do It.
+After solving the course book exercises, tell the students to solve Crack the Code activity given on page 22 of the main course book to imbibe problem solving and logical reasoning skills.
 Help the students to solve these questions.

-In Creative Assignment, activities like Hands-On and Fun in Lab given on Page 23 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activities like Hands-On and Fun in Lab given on page 23 of the main course book will enhance the ability of the students and serve as a collaboration and teamwork, creativity and innovativeness, interdisciplinary and experiential learning activity.